BoyBaykiller/IDKEngine/Readme.md

 6. **{C}** + **{A, E, J}**
 7. **{E}** + **{A, C, J}**

 Notice how the classic partitions can be created by placing a single "split index" that divides the set into two.
-Unlike other methods, Sweep-SAH tests all $N - 1$ classic partitions and picks the one with the lowest cost, as measured by the Surface Area Heuristic.
+Unlike other methods, SweepSAH tests all those $N - 1$ classic partitions and picks the one with the lowest cost.
 Here you can see it sweeping from left to right, exploring the first three partitions in the order I've listed them:

 ![BVH Sweep](Screenshots/Articles/LeftRightSweep.gif)